 Buildings surrounding the garden

 Bavarian State Chancellery - At the eastern end of the Hofgarten stands the Bayerische Staatskanzlei or Bavarian State Chancellery.
 After decades of dispute and several designs the building was finally completed in 1992.

 The central part of the building is the 32 meter (105 ft) high domed section of the former Army museum.
 Built in 1905 by Ludwig Mellinger this section was restored in 1982.A modern glass wing was built at each side of this central section, creating a 194m/637ft long complex.Bavarian State Chancellery

 - Festsaalbau - At the southern end the Hofgarten is enclosed by the Festsaalbau (Banqueting Hall wing), Part of the Residenz complex.
 The monumental building was designed by Leo von Klenze and built between 1832 and 1842.
-Adjacent to the Festsaalbau is another wing of the Residenz Palace, home to the Museum of Egyptian Art.
-The museum is scheduled to move to the Kunstareal in the first half of 2013.
+Adjacent to the Festsaalbau is another wing of the Residenz Palace, formerly home to the Museum of Egyptian Art.
+In 2013 the museum moved to the Kunstareal.
 Until 2007 an authentic Egyptian obelisk was located in front of the building.